FailAcademy/learning/adp-london/_slides/week-02/02-web-servers-express.md

 **State in REST:**

-- Statelessness: request happen in isolation of each other and contain all the info they necessary to get what's needed from the server
+- Statelessness: requests happen in isolation of each other and contain all the info they necessary to get what's needed from the server
 - The client doesn't need to coax the server into some state for the server to be receptive to a request
 - HTTP sessions on the server can break statelessness
 - Statelessness makes it easier to cache and scale a distributed app